CombustionToolbox/combustion_toolbox_website/docs/source/examples/desktop/shock/examples_plain_shock.md

 # Shock waves

-Here we have a collection of examples included in the Combustion Toolbox for detonation wave calculations.
+Here we have a collection of examples included in the Combustion Toolbox for shock wave calculations.

 ```{toctree}
     :caption: Contents